TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 The *XL4015* uses a *fixed* switching frequency of 180kHz which is considered to be relatively *low*.

+> Occasionally vendors claim a switching frequency of *300kHz*.
+This frequency refers to the *XL4005* regulator though that was sometiems replaced by the *XL4015*.
+The *XL4015* switching frequency cannot be modified and is always 180kHz during normal operation.

 ### Benefits of Low Switching Frequency

 Low switching frequencies must store *more* energy per switch so they must increase component size (for *coils* and *inductors* so that they can actually store more energy) which increases board size, weight, and cost.